tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 ## Rubrics

-Rubrics are a scoring matrix (or framework) you use to evaluate and score content based on various criteria.
+Rubrics are a scoring matrix (or framework, or simply a quality checklist) you use to evaluate and score content based on various criteria.
 If documentation fulfills the criteria of the rubric, it's likely that the documentation is high quality and would rate well in user satisfaction surveys.
 If highly rated user satisfaction surveys don't follow from fulfilling the rubric's criteria, the rubric is likely misguided.

 Many teachers use rubrics when grading student essays (e.g., a category for language, organization, reasoning, etc.).
 Rubrics give teachers a more objective framework of established criteria to assess and score content.
 For students, rubrics hold the promise of simplifying and demystifying the grading process.
 Rubrics can give students a clearer idea of what teachers are looking for, and why they earned a B instead of an A, for example.